skylight-hq/skylight.digital/pages/toolkits/content_guide/13_writing_for_accessibility.md

 Avoid directional instructions and any language that requires the reader to see the layout or design of the page.
 This is helpful for many reasons, including layout changes on mobile.

-* Yes: “Select from these options,” (with the steps listed after the title)
+* Yes: “Select from these options,” (with the steps listed after the title).
 * No: “Select from the options in the right sidebar.”